danielamariei/danielamariei/README.md

 **Presentation**: [AOP Case Studies](https://github.com/danielamariei/talks/tree/master/aop-case-studies)

-In this talk with go over some Aspect Oriented Programming (AOP) case studies.
+In this talk with go over some Aspect Oriented Programming (AOP) case studies, together with some practical examples.

 * Using AOP with class hierarchies
 * Runtime measurement: